transcriptionpro/wuc-new/_posts/2018-02-16-claim-sell-bitcoin-forks.md

 ---
-title: The Basic Guide on How to Gain and Get Bitcoin Forks in Year 2018
+title: The Basic Guide on How to Claim and Sell Bitcoin Forks
-description: The Basic Guide on How to Gain and Get Bitcoin Forks in Year 2018
+description: The Basic Guide on How to Claim and Sell Bitcoin Forks
 author: WeUseCoins
 authorurl: /
 published: true